 Miguel Arzabe

 Johansson Projects presents Miguel Arzabe’s recent works in our online viewing room.
-These works were produced in 2021 and 2022.
+These works were produced in 2021 -2024.
 The pieces from 2021 were shown in the artist’s first solo exhibition at the gallery titled “Condór de Cuatro Cabezas / Four Headed Condor.”
-The latest works were created for Future Fair in New York, May 10-13, 2023.
-Arzabe’s second solo show with the gallery will take place in the fall of 2023.

 Miguel Arzabe